docker-library/docs/silverpeas/content.md

 	    -e DB_NAME="Silverpeas" \
 	    -e DB_USER="silverpeas" \
 	    -e DB_PASSWORD="thesilverpeaspassword" \
-	    -v /var/log/silverpeas:/opt/silverpeas/log \
+	    -v silverpeas-log:/opt/silverpeas/log \
-	    -v /var/lib/silverpeas/data:/opt/silverpeas/data \
+	    -v silverpeas-data:/opt/silverpeas/data \
 	    --link postgresql:database \
 	    silverpeas

 The Silverpeas images expose the 8000 port and here this port is mapped to the 8080 port of the host.
 For a PostgreSQL database system, you can omit the `DB_SERVERTYPE` environment variable.

-It is recommended to mount the volumes `/opt/silverpeas/log` and `/opt/silverpeas/data` of the container: the first volume contains the logs produced by Silverpeas whereas the second volume contains all the data that are created and managed by the users in Silverpeas.
+By default, some volumes are created inside the container, so that we can access them in the host.(Refers the [Docker Documentation](https://docs.docker.com/engine/tutorials/dockervolumes/#locating-a-volume) to locate them.)
+Among them `/opt/silverpeas/log` and `/opt/silverpeas/data`: the first volume contains the logs produced by Silverpeas whereas the second volume contains all the data that are created and managed by the users in Silverpeas.
+Because the latter has already a directories structure created at image creation, a host directory cannot be mounted into the container at `opt/silverpeas/data` without losing the volume's content (the mount point overlays the pre-existing content of the volume).
+In our example, in order to easily locate the two volumes, we label them explicitly with respectively the labels `silverpeas-log` and `silverpeas-data`.
 (Using a [Data Volume Container](https://docs.docker.com/engine/userguide/containers/dockervolumes/) to map `/opt/silverpeas/log` and `/opt/silverpeas/data` is a better solution.)

 ### Start a Silverpeas instance with a finer configuration